 Invisalign is the original clear aligner system and the industry’s most well-established brand.
 They’ve transformed over 15 million smiles to date, and they’re widely respected by dentists and patients alike.
 So why aren’t they on this list?
 Because, while Invisalign might deliver a similar product, on the whole, their processes are quite different.

 Unlike the other companies on this list, Invisalign is developed and administered completely in-office by your dentist.
-At-home systems like SmileDirectClub have licensed dental professionals that develop aligner treatment plans remotely, but customers must administer them from home.
+Fully at-home systems like Byte and NewSmile (and SmileDirectClub before it went out of business) have licensed dental professionals that develop aligner treatment plans remotely, but customers must administer them from home.
+And while so-called “hybrid” options like Candid and MottoComplete do involve a small number in-office visits, they handle routine check-ins with remote monitoring via a mobile app.

 Invisalign has trained and licensed 100,000 dentists and orthodontists in 90 countries to offer their treatment.
 Choosing Invisalign would mean that you must make regular office visits for your dentist to monitor and adjust your aligners (if necessary).
 Further, it also gives them the opportunity to apply elastics, buttons, and other attachments that induce more intricate tooth and jaw movements.